Josh Allen Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Matchup vs. Jacksonville

-- Allen had 160 passing yards in one matchup against the Jaguars, 127.5 yards below his over/under for Sunday.
+- Allen threw for 160 passing yards in one matchup against the Jaguars, 126.5 fewer yards his over/under in Sunday's game.

 - Allen threw a touchdown pass in that matchup against the Jaguars.

-- The 289.9 yards per game the Jaguars are conceding through the air makes them the NFL's 27th-ranked pass defense.
+- The 289.9 yards per game the Jaguars are giving up through the air makes them the NFL's 27th-ranked pass defense.

-- The Jaguars' defense is eighth in the league, giving up 1.6 passing touchdowns per game.
+- The Jaguars have surrendered 11 touchdowns through the air (1.6 per game).
+They are eighth in the league in that category.

 Recent Performances

-- In last week's outing against the Dolphins, Allen threw for 249 yards while completing 69.0% of his passes, while throwing two touchdowns.

-- Allen added eight carries for 55 yards, averaging 6.9 yards per carry while scoring one touchdown in the running game.
+- Allen tacked on eight carries for 55 yards, averaging 6.9 yards per carry while scoring one touchdown in the running game.

-- Allen has 917 passing yards (305.7 ypg), completing 68.7% of his passes and throwing eight touchdown passes and one interception over his last three games.
+- Allen has put up 917 passing yards (305.7 ypg) on 79-of-115 with eight touchdowns against one interception over his last three games.

-- He's also contributed in the ground game, with 140 rushing yards (46.7 ypg) on 28 carries with two rushing touchdowns.
+- He has added 140 rushing yards (46.7 ypg) on 28 carries while scoring two touchdowns on the ground.

 Allen's Buffalo Teammates